maaaazin/Codemia/README.md

 ## 🎓 Conclusion

-The Codemia backend is a **robust, scalable, and feature-rich** system designed for production use.
+Codemia is a **robust, scalable, and feature-rich** system designed for production use.
 It demonstrates:

 - ✅ Clean architecture and separation of concerns
 - ✅ Scalable design with horizontal scaling support